-7.9.4.2 Absolute deadline for courses taken outside the TST.
-A student taking a course offered by the School Graduate Studies or another entity outside the TST having an earlier absolute deadline than that defined in 7.9.4.1 is bound to that earlier deadline.
-For SGS courses SDFs are not routinely assigned and extensions cannot be granted beyond the end of the trimester following the end of the course (except, on rare occasions, with the approval of the Admissions and Programs Committee of SGS).
+7.9.6 Deadlines for courses taken outside the TST.
+A student taking a course offered by the School of Graduate Studies (SGS) or another entity outside the TST is bound to the policies of that institution.
+For SGS courses, SDFs are not routinely assigned and extensions cannot be granted beyond the end of the trimester following the end of the course (except, on rare occasions, with the approval of the Admissions and Programs Committee of SGS).